Our Stories Need You

 The Tenement Museum provides many opportunities to understand the experiences of immigrants and migrants, and the fundamental role they play in defining our national identity.
 Below are a few ways we educate and inspire deeper understanding.

-Tenement Apartment Tours
+Virtual Tenement Tours

-Apartment tours explore historically restored tenement buildings and discover how immigrants lived here in the 19th and 20th centuries.
+Apartment tours virtually explore historically restored tenement buildings and discover how immigrants lived here in the 19th and 20th centuries.
 Along with a glimpse of the past, visitors glean insights from educators who offer historical perspectives that relate to current conversations about immigration.

 Neighborhood Walking Tours